Hypothesize-Tech/costkatana-backend/docs/EMAIL_CONFIGURATION.md

 # Email Configuration

-The AI Cost Optimizer backend uses SMTP for sending emails.
+The Cost Katana backend uses SMTP for sending emails.
 This guide explains how to configure email functionality.

 ## Required Environment Variables